 The symptoms are like several other, more well-known conditions which mean those affected by it can often be misdiagnosed or undiagnosed.

 Fibromyalgia is known as an invisible illness.
 This is because it doesn’t affect the organs in the body, can’t be revealed with x-rays, blood tests and isn’t life-threatening.
-To other people, those affected by the condition appear to look normal as the symptoms don’t show themselves in a visual way.
+To other people, those living with the condition appear to look normal as the symptoms don’t show themselves in a visual way.
 For those living day to day with chronic pain though, it can cause them discomfort and can be very debilitating.

 The symbol most associated with Fibromyalgia is the butterfly.
 This was adopted as although a butterfly is light and weightless it could still cause pain if it landed on someone with the condition due to their heightened sensitivity to pain and pressure.

-Previously the purple awareness ribbon was used to represent Fibromyalgia so often organisations will use a purple butterfly -- amalgamating the symbol and colour associated with the condition.
+Previously the purple awareness ribbon was used to represent Fibromyalgia so often organisations will use a purple butterfly - amalgamating the symbol and colour associated with the condition.

 Do you know of any other symbols which represented Fibromyalgia?
 Or have a special tattoo of one of these?
 If so leave us a comment below.